 Try our free TASC Reading practice test.
 These practice questions are designed to help you prepare for the reading section of the TASC high school equivalency test.
 For this section you will be presented with passages of text that are followed by questions about the key ideas, the craft and structure of the passage, and word usage.
-There will be 50 questions which must be answered within 75 minutes.
+There are 50 questions which must be answered within 75 minutes.

 Question 1 |